-Goal 1: E Goal 1: Encourage and support economic growth.
+Goal 1: Encourage and support economic growth.
 Policy 1.1 Enhance Coos Bay's role as a hub for support services for the south coast, commercial, financial, real estate, professional services (engineering, architecture), housing, etc. 1.2 Encourage and support assembly of small, contiguous industrial and commercial parcels into suitable sizes utilizing city-initiated efforts, such as the use of urban renewal, public private partnerships and real estate negotiation, site clearance assistance and brownfield remediation.
 1.3 Collaborate both locally and regionally to provide an adequate supply of industrial land.
 1.4 Focus industrial growth toward areas viable for industrial use; consider rezoning less viable industrial lands for redevelopment consistent with the City's overall vision and emerging market trends.
 Action 1.4.1 Considering revising the City's Industrial-Commercial Zone (I-C) to ensure industrial use, including possible minimum use requirements for industrial, or more condition uses for commercial.
 1.5 Support and cooperate with community and regional partners to encourage economic growth.

 Goal 2: Maintain and expand a diversified economy.
 Policy 2.1 Encourage expansion of recreational, cultural and eco-tourism industries by supporting, enhancing and expanding amenities and infrastructure from waterfront development to lodging options, including shopping, arts and entertainment.
 2.2 Direct public investments toward creating an attractive downtown and waterfront setting that enhances Coos Bay and the Empire districts as areas where people want to live and do businesses.
-2.3 Pursue the implementation of the Hollering Place Master Plan, adopted December 2, 2008, to create a public activity area on the waterfront that serves residents and visitors; rebuild the dilapidated dock to promote more water-related activities; and, complement surrounding properties while connecting with the existing business district.
-A plan amendment from industrial to commercial or mixed-use will be required.
+2.3 Consistent with the Development Code, create a public activity area on the waterfront that serves residents and visitors; rebuild the dilapidated dock to promote more water-related activities; and, complement surrounding properties while connecting with the existing business district.
 2.4 Investigate expansion of the City's urban growth boundary to address the shortfall of industrial lands.
 2.5 Pursue new industrial opportunities while supporting existing industrial uses.